 White Spruce - this is another unusual find at Northern California Christmas tree farms.
 The White Spruce has nice separation between branches for displaying ornaments and the boughs are surprisingly sturdy for such a delicate looking tree.
 This species has very short, beautiful silver green color needles.

 Grand Fir- this tree is native to the Pacific Northwest with the Gualala/Sea Ranch area of Sonoma County being it's southern-most natural range.
-Our Grand Fir were planted in 2009 and range from 2' to 5' tall as of 2013.
-This tree has a deep dark green color, nice separation between the branches, medium length needles and soft delicate branches.
+They are not very happy at this elevation, so if you're lucky enough to find one, this tree has a deep dark green color, nice separation between the branches, medium length needles and soft delicate branches.

 Monterey Pine - is a faster growing tree which requires pruning twice a year.
 We time our second pruning to take advantage of a natural characteristic of this tree to grow long needles ( 4-5 inches long ).
 This tree has very sturdy branches, which we prune to exhibit dense foliage.